 9. Develop a daily routine that works for you.

 Chaos may sound creative, but it isn’t conducive to cranking out a number of design projects on a daily basis—and it’s far from reliable.
 Your creative work routine gives you a foundation for getting things done, not just when you feel like it, but every day.
-For some inspiration, take a look at: Benjamin Franklin’s routine, famous creative routines, and more classic creative routines.
+For some inspiration, take a look at: Benjamin Franklin’s routine and other famous creative routines.
 Notice how unique your daily work routine can be, as long as it’s consistent.

 10. Apply time boxing techniques to get things done.